epage/epage.github.io/blog/blog/learning-rust.md

 This standard library-alternative could **design out errors** as we re-examine why different APIs might error or panic and look to generalize it.
-For example, instead of `text[range]` panicing on out-of-bounds, we re-define the behavior to
+For example, instead of `text[range]` panicking on out-of-bounds, we re-define the behavior to
 [return at most the start and end bound](https://github.com/epage/eztd/blob/main/crates/eztd-core/src/string/mod.rs#L666).